 How to Harvest Rhubarb Properly

-The time to harvest rhubarb usually begins in April.
-You will know that the individual stalks are ready to be harvested when the stalks of the leaves are about 10 inches long, and the leaves are no longer crinkly, but have a flat and smooth surface.
+This is how you decide when your rhubarb is ready to be harvested: The right time usually begins in April.
+You’ll know that the individual stalks are ready to be harvested when the stalks of the leaves are about 10 inches long, and the leaves are no longer crinkly, but have a flat and smooth surface.
 The stalks can technically be harvested before this, but green stalks aren’t as sweet as red stalks.

 - Firmly grasp the stalk on the lower end and turn it slowly until it comes off.
 Avoid cutting the stalks, as this will disturb the growth cycle of the plant.